Martin O'Neill denies problem exists between Roy Keane and some Republic of Ireland players

 Martin O'Neill has denied a problem exists between his assistant Roy Keane and some of the Republic of Ireland players after new revelations about his altercations with Harry Arter and Jonathan Walters.

-An audio clip purporting to be Ireland's Stephen Ward discussing details of the confrontations, which happened in May, surfaced online just hours before O'Neill's Monday press conference ahead of the Poland friendly.
+An audio clip purporting to be Ireland's Stephen Ward discussing details of the confrontations, which happened in May, surfaced online just hours before O'Neill's Monday press conference ahead of Tuesday night's friendly against Poland in Wroclaw, live on Sky Sports Mix from 7.40pm.

 O'Neill insists Ward's depiction does not tally with the version recounted to him by Keane and the player was not present in the squad at the time, and he defended Keane's approach to being his assistant boss.